 If you’re feeling unwell and suspect Bali belly, here are some symptoms to watch out for:

-Prevention is always better than cure!
+Prevention is always much easier than the cure!
 Here are some practical tips to steer clear of Bali belly during your holiday (source: Healthline and CDC Travel Guidelines):

 For additional resources, visit Healthline or CDC Travel Guidelines.